 Total restriction of daily intake on certain days.

-Restriction of intake period in the day.
+Restriction of the time of ingestion in the day.

-Goals of Intermittent fasting for athletes
+Goal of intermittent fasting for athletes

 Intermittent fasting for athletes